futel/asteriskserver/README-virtualbox.md

-## Deploy a futel asterisk server on a 64 bit centos VM
+## Deploy a futel asterisk server on a 64 bit Rocky Linux VM

 We use Vagrant and Virtualbox on an Ubuntu host.